protocol/research-website/content/posts/202005-resnetlab-NGN-webinar/index.md

 **Q: There would have to be a general way - it's difficult to do the configuration for every user.
 Bittorrent has been using all those methods for years.
 You could use the same techniques.**

 A: The teams at Protocol Labs are actively working on this topic to find a stable and general-purpose solution that will work out of the box.
-It is worth noting, however, that Bittorrent has traditionally worked fine when *one of the two* communicating nodes has been behind a NAT.
+It is worth noting, however, that BitTorrent has traditionally worked fine when *one of the two* communicating nodes has been behind a NAT.
 IPFS also deals with this case without problems, using dialbacks for instance (i.e., asking the NAT’ed peer to open a connection to the dialable peer).

-When both of the communicating nodes are behind NATs, Bittorrent also faces severe problems.
-In the case of Bittorent, the increased popularity of some content items and the fact that popular content will inevitably end up being stored at a dialable node is what improves performance.
+When both of the communicating nodes are behind NATs, BitTorrent also faces severe problems.
+In the case of BitTorrent, the increased popularity of some content items and the fact that popular content will inevitably end up being stored at a dialable node is what improves performance.
 Again, the same applies to IPFS.

 **Q: Apart from the Internet Archive, are there other similar big publishers that use IPFS?**